 As of 2019, Jordan was considered food secure by the World Food Programme; however, the country’s high import dependence, water scarcity, extreme food insecurity at household and individual levels, increasing population, and relationship to the climate crisis all point to a growing problem of food insecurity.
 Jordan’s status as a semi-arid and water-scarce country means its capacity to farm is minimal.
 As of 2016, the agricultural area of Jordan made up roughly 12% of the country’s total land area.
-This natural obstacle, along with the millions of refugees currently living in Jordan, makes the question of all the more pressing.
+This natural obstacle, along with the millions of refugees currently living in Jordan, makes the question of food security all the more pressing.
 The Jordan Valley, the primary site of agricultural production, is dependent mostly on irrigation; however, the water sources used for irrigation are deeply impacted by overuse of aquifers, decreased rainfall resulting from climate change, and high salt content in soil that further impacts water resources as well as crop productivity.
 Additionally, rain-fed agriculture, necessary for the production of wheat and barley, is highly sensitive to climate change; therefore, Jordan has become increasingly dependent on imported food products, especially cereals.

 Refugee communities in Jordan are amongst the most vulnerable in the country as they struggle simply to access water.
 They face displacement and their livelihoods are deeply dependent on external assistance, which is an immense obstacle, to gaining control over their production and consumption of food.
 The refugee camp Zaatari, for instance, is home to 80,000 Syrian refugees and is located in one of the driest areas of Jordan.
 Syrian refugees have identified common struggles to find affordable, culturally appropriate, and nutritious foods.
 They cite the poor quality of the relief rations provided by the World Food Programme, the need to sacrifice food vouchers to afford rent, and the limited or expensive dairy products as some examples of the obstacles regularly faced.